Just shy of 34 feet long, this luxury diesel pusher offers nearly everything the “big boys” do.

 Another really cool feature is the Xite HD 360 camera system.
 A total of four cameras are mounted on the front, rear, and sides of the coach, near the top.
 These video feeds merge into one common feed, displaying a drone-like view from above.
 Selecting this 360 mode eliminates any blind spots when driving or maneuvering into a tight area.

 The New Aire’s interior is every bit as high-end as the rest of the vehicle.
-The Moonbeam décor package in the test coach, one of three choices, was complemented by Sable Maple cabinetry and woodwork.
+The Moonbeam décor package in the test coach, one of three choices, has Sable Maple cabinetry and woodwork.
 This and three other selections — Carmel Glazed Cherry, Wicker Glazed Maple, and Bermuda Glazed Maple — are offered in either a high-gloss or satin finish, for a total of eight wood finish choices.
 The test unit included the darkest wood and lightest furniture selections.

 Porcelain tile flooring is used throughout the coach.
 Newmar’s More Floor design enables tile to be placed in the slideouts; this provides one continuous flush floor when the slideouts are extended.
 The test unit contained optional underfloor heating.